Publication ethics and publication malpractice statement

 Data Access and Retention: Authors may be asked to provide the raw/supplementary data for a paper that is under editorial review.
 The authors should be prepared to provide the public access to these data (if practicable) and to retain such data for a reasonable time after the publication.

-- Debarring the authors from publication in future.
+- Debarring the authors from publication in the future.

-- Such incidents shall be bring to the notice of author's funding agencies, author's institutes (where they works) and to the original authors whose work has been plagiarized.
+- Such incidents shall be brought to the notice of author's funding agencies, author's institutes (where they work) and to the original authors whose work has been plagiarized.

 COPE flow charts will also be considered while dealing with plagiarism complaints.